We Love —

 - Admiring the stunning views each morning from the comfort of our cabin, where windows allow you to take in the ever-changing landscape.

-- Arriving in a new destination each morning, where you can explore the rich history, stunning architecture, and cultural treasures that make Central Europe so captivating.
+- Arriving in a new destination each morning, where you can explore the rich history and cultural treasures that make Central Europe so captivating.

 - Dining in style at breakfast, lunch and dinner as part of the full board package, in the ship's aptly named restaurant, 'Panorama'.